• Skip to primary navigation

 slice of german chocolate cake on a white plate with another slice in the background

-When it comes to German Chocolate Cake this is a great recipe!
-I know you’ll find many out there, but trust when I tell you this could just become your new favorite cake.
+I love German Chocolate Cake, and this is a time-tested recipe I’ve been using for at least 20 years!
+I know you’ll find many out there, but trust me when I tell you this could just become your new favorite cake.

 Why should I use cocoa instead of melted chocolate to make a German Chocolate Cake?